sparrell/openc2-oc2is/oc2is.md

 * **Extensible:**  While OpenC2 defines a core set of Actions and Targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Purpose and Scope
-The OpenC2 Language Specification defines the set of components to assemble a complete command and control Message and provides a framework so that the language can be extended.
+The OpenC2 Interface Specification defines the set of components to assemble a complete command and control Message and provides a framework so that the language can be extended.
 To achieve this purpose, the scope of this specification includes:

 1. the set of Actions and options that may be used in Commands
 2. the set of Targets and Target Specifiers